-1 2 3 sworn statement or other filing documenting the lost note or assignment, Servicer shall recite that Servicer has made a good faith effort in accordance with its procedures for locating the lost note or assignment.
-4 5 6 7 8 2.
+32 33 2.
 In a non-judicial foreclosure proceeding, the additional content for the notice is required because the homeowner or obligor is unlikely to appreciate the risk associated with lost instruments, and it is unlikely that a court will consider the issue unless the homeowner or obligor initiates consideration.

-9 10 11 (bc) If a creditor relies upon a lost, destroyed, or stolen negotiable instrument as the basis 12 for its right to foreclose or servicer makes an affidavit pursuant to subsection (a), the homeowner 13 or obligor is entitled to adequate protection against loss that might occur by reason of a claim by 14 another person to enforce the negotiable instrument.
-The creditor must provide in a record an 15 indemnity against loss by the homeowner or obligor.
-Whether adequate protection requires more 16 than the indemnity is determined by the facts of each case.
-In a judicial-foreclosure proceeding, 17 the court may require additional protection on On motion by the homeowner or obligor or on its 18 own motion, a court may require additional protection.
-In a nonjudicial-foreclosure proceeding, 19 the homeowner or obligor has the right to petition the [name of appropriate court] where the 20 mortgaged property is located for an order requiring the creditor to provide adequate protection 21 against a claim by another person.
-22 Drafters' Note s 23 24 25 26 27 28 29 The act does not detail what form of any additional protection might be adequate in a particular case, since the court will determine the adequacy of needed additional protection in any given case.
+(c) If a creditor relies upon a lost, destroyed, or stolen negotiable instrument as the basis

+- for its right to foreclose, the homeowner or obligor is entitled to adequate protection against loss - 38 that might occur by reason of a claim by another person to enforce the negotiable instrument. - 39 The creditor must provide in a record an indemnity against loss by the homeowner or obligor.

+1 whether adequate protection requires more than the indemnity is determined by the facts of each 2 case.
+In a judicial-foreclosure proceeding, the court may require additional protection on motion 3 by the homeowner or obligor or on its own motion.
+In a nonjudicial-foreclosure proceeding, the 4 homeowner or obligor has the right to petition the [name of appropriate court] where the 5 mortgaged property is located for an order requiring the creditor to provide adequate protection 6 against a claim by another person.
+7 Drafters' Note 8 9 10 11 12 13 14 The act does not detail what form of any additional protection might be adequate in a particular case, since the court will determine the adequacy of needed additional protection in any given case.
 This subsection creates no presumption that the indemnity is adequate.
-It might be, for For example, that if the foreclosing party were a single purpose entity with no assets other than the mortgage being foreclosed, the court might require a bond , letter of credit, or a parent guarantee.
-30 (ed) In a judicial-foreclosure proceeding, the creditor or servicer shall file the an affidavit 31 attesting to facts that establish the creditor's right to foreclose under described in subsection (a) 32 with the [complaint].
-The creditor shall provide the indemnity described in subsection (c) no
+For example, if the foreclosing party were a single purpose entity with no assets other than the mortgage being foreclosed, the court might require a bond, letter of credit, or a parent guarantee.
+15 (d) In a judicial-foreclosure proceeding, the creditor or servicer shall file an affidavit 16 attesting to facts that establish the creditor's right to foreclose under subsection (a) with the 17 [complaint].
+The creditor shall provide the indemnity described in subsection (c) no later than 18 [confirmation of the foreclosure sale.]
+19 Drafter's Note 20 21 22 23 24 25 26 27 28 This section requires a lost-note affidavit in a judicial foreclosure proceeding, thus following the procedure adopted by most states in their judicial foreclosure laws.
+The act does not require the preparation of a lost-note affidavit in a non-judicial foreclosure proceeding.
+If an action is filed to contest or to confirm a non-judicial foreclosure, the court should have the discretion to decide what proof of a lost, destroyed, or stolen negotiable instrument is sufficient.
+28 A particular phrasing of the affidavit is not required.
+The following form of affidavit, 29 when completed, provides sufficient information: 30 31 INSERT SAFE HARBOR LOST NOTE AFFIDAVIT HERE